D1360-64RC14/twitchtv-chat-notification-py/README.md

-A script that shows the twitch.tv chat in notifications
+A python script that shows the twitch.tv chat as system notification